Badrmoh/Blueprint-HQ/projects/AI-Based Cyber Security Team/MVP.md

 	- can be a tool that starts docker container with kalilinux image
 	- to execute commands in there, it can use docker exec ...
 		- other way is to prepare scripts to execute in custom docker image instead of generating commands everytime
-- Prepare simple SQL-Injection scenario and write the required prompt
+- Prepare simple SQL-Injection scenario and write the required prompts
-- NOTE: This sounds like a solution that doesnt need Agents or Generative AI